 - Chop the kimchi and put aside

-- Put the rice cakes in a colander or strainer and run under hot tap water for 1 minute
+- If you are using frozen rice cakes, put the rice cakes in a colander or strainer and run under hot tap water for 1 minute.

 Stir Frying Everything Together

-- Set stove to medium-high heat and put some oil and butter into a frying pan
+- Set stove to medium-high heat and put some oil and 1 tablespoon butter into a frying pan

 - When the butter has melted and the pan is hot add in the pork and cook it until it the meat has been browned and cooked. (approximately 5 minutes)